RHUB

 FAQs:

-1. How stable and scalable are RHUB appliances?
+1. How stable and scalable are RHUB servers?

-2. Do I need special IT skills to install an RHUB appliance?
+2. Do I need special IT skills to install an RHUB server?
 Do I need to maintain it?

 3. How do I ensure the best VoIP audio conferencing quality?